MicrosoftDocs/Viva/Viva/360-config-cycle-settings.md

 Select up to six feedback provider categories.
 - Standard categories automatically prepopulate feedback providers based on Manager Hierarchy.
-- Remove the Direct Reports category for individual contributor (IC) subjects or ask IC subjects to skip adding feedback providers for the Direct Reports category for 360 cycles that have a mix of managers and individual contributors.
+- Remove the Direct Reports category for individual contributor (IC) subjects,
+- **Or** ask IC subjects to skip adding feedback providers for the Direct Reports category for  cycles with both managers and ICs.

 >[!TIP]
 >Choose at least three feedback provider categories (in addition to Self) to ensure a true 360 view.